 Spice Cabinet: 👍🏻

-This was a fairly recent project for us that I talked about in this post.
+This was a fairly recent project for us.
 To sum it up, I put all of our spices in uniform (easily storable) glass containers and labeled them for easy reference.

 Playroom Fabric Bins: 👍🏻